Does the Feigel effect break the first law?

-Since Einstein and Stern added a zero-point energy correction to Planck's law to guarantee the correct high temperature limit of radiator energy (Einsten \& Stern 1913; Milonni, 1994), our knowledge of the quantum vacuum has increased considerably.
-That we can know anything at all about `empty space' is remarkable.
-Indeed we have discovered that space is not empty at all but teems with vacuum fluctuations.
-These can be thought as virtual photons with energy $\hbar \omega_\kk/2$ and momentum $\hbar \kk/2$, per mode $\kk$.
-Initially it was doubted that these fluctuations should have physically measurable consequences, Wolfgang Pauli was famously skeptical (Milonni, 1994).
-However, vacuum effects predicted by quantum electrodynamics have been experimentally observed, notably the Lamb shift of atomic levels and the Casimir effect (Milonni, 1994).
-The latter, only recently measured conclusively (Lamoreaux, 1997), is a particularly spectacular macroscopic manifestation of vacuum fluctuations.
-Parallel metal plates are driven together due the imbalance between the vacuum pressure on their outside and between them.
-This pressure can be considered as due to the momentum transfer of vacuum modes on the metal surfaces (Milonni \etal 1988).
-In the Casimir effect, statistically the momentum transfer is symmetric.
-In contrast, a recent untested theory by Feigel posits that the vacuum can transfer momentum to magnetoelectric materials asymmetrically (Feigel, 2004).
-The molecular structure of these materials causes both the time and space symmetries of EM fields to be broken leading to optical anisotropy: virtual photons travel faster in one direction than in the opposite, resulting in a transfer of momentum to the material.
+Empty space is not empty at all: it teems with vacuum fluctuations.
+These can be thought as virtual photons with energy $\hbar \omega_\kk/2$ and momentum $\hbar \kk/2$, where $\omega_\kk$ is the angular frequency of mode with wave vector $\kk$ and $\hbar$ is Planck's angular constant.
+Initially it was doubted that vacuum fluctuations should have physically measurable consequences.
+However, vacuum effects now rest on experimentally firm ground, with the most paradigmatic examples being the Lamb shift and the Casimir effect \cite{Milonni94}.
+The latter, only relatively recently measured with sufficient accuracy \cite{Lamoreaux97, MohideenAnushree98}, is a particularly spectacular macroscopic manifestation of vacuum fluctuations able to drive parallel metal plates together.
+This can be understood in terms of vacuum momentum transfer \cite{Milonnietal88}.
+In the Casimir effect this momentum transfer is (statistically) symmetric.
+In contrast, a recent untested theory by Feigel posits that the vacuum can transfer momentum to magnetoelectric materials asymmetrically \cite{Feigel04}.
+This is possible because magnetoelectric molecular structure breaks the temporal and spatial symmetries of electromagnetic modes, leading to optical anisotropy and allowing asymmetric momentum transfer.